mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/2017-07-01-Graph/2015-02-18-word-ladder.markdown

 Then the problem can be translated to: Given the graph, find the length of the shortest path from `beginWord` to `endWord`.

-Finding the shortest path can be resolved by the **Breath First Search (BFS)** algorithm.
+Finding the shortest path can be resolved by the **Breadth First Search (BFS)** algorithm.
 However, to find the length of the shortest path, we need to modify the standard BFS slightly.
 Please check the comment in the code for details.

 #### Get Adjacent Words of a Node